jiajiexiao/SeqInfer/README.md

 ## Project Structure

-The SeqLearn package is organized into two major parts:
+The SeqInfer package is organized into two major parts:

-1.  `seqs`: Contains modules to define and manage the data/dataset of sequences and provides various related transformation operations.
+1.  `seq`: Contains modules to define and manage the data/dataset of sequences and provides various related transformation operations.
-2.  `learners`: Contains modules for different learners (learning algorithms) to conduct learning tasks such as classification, regression, self-supervised representation learning, sequence generation, etc.
+2.  `infer`: Contains modules for different learners (learning algorithms) to conduct learning tasks such as classification, regression, self-supervised representation learning, sequence generation, etc.

 ## Examples

-The `examples` folder contains illustrative examples demonstrating the usage of SeqLearn for various tasks, including classification, regression, multitask learning, etc. Each example includes a README to guide you through the usage and expected results.
+The `examples` folder contains illustrative examples demonstrating the usage of SeqInfer for various tasks, including classification, regression, multitask learning, etc. Each example includes a README to guide you through the usage and expected results.

 ## Contributing

-We welcome contributions to improve and extend SeqLearn.
+We welcome contributions to improve and extend SeqInfer.
 If you would like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md) (To be added).

 ## License